pettod/batch-generator-and-filenames/README.md

 ## Introduction

 Keras image batch generator to work with image to image models.
-The generator is returns batches of train and ground truth image pairs.
+The generator returns batches of train and ground truth image pairs.

 ## Installation and data set structure